tunib-ai/parallelformers/CONTRIBUTING.md

 ## Style check guide

-- `parallelformers` relies on `yapf` and `isort` to format its docs code consistently.
+- `parallelformers` relies on `black` and `isort` to format its docs code consistently.
 After you make changes, format them with:

 ```bash
 $ make style